The Switchboard Editorsince 4.7.3

 - attach a new item to an inactive switch (using the name of the switch and the object type as set in the Editor)

-- To come: invert a turnout so it displays the intended state (depending on protocol support)
+- Invert a turnout so it displays the intended state (depending on protocol support)

 Remember to save your setup and configured items by choosing Save Panels... from the File menu.